Dr. Nana Lawson Bush, V

 INTRODUCTION

-Nana Lawson Bush, V, Ph.D. is a Professor of Educational Leadership and Administration and Pan African Studies at California State University, Los Angeles and the former director of the University California Irvine and Cal State Los Angeles Joint-Doctoral Program in Urban Educational Leadership.
+Nana Lawson Bush, V, Ph.D. is Professor of Education and Pan-African Studies at California State University, Los Angeles.
+He is the former Director of the University of California, Irvine and Cal State LA Joint Doctoral Program in Urban Educational Leadership and former Chair of Pan-African Studies.

-Building on a multigenerational family linage of service, struggle, and education, Dr. Bush started his first independent Black Saturday school at age 22 and continues to create Black independent educational spaces such as the Genius Project - a summer STEM academy.
-He is highly sought after for his expertise in developing rites-of-passage programs which he has conducted for over 15 years working directly with hundreds of Black boys on manhood development.
-He is the co-founder and chairman of the board of the Akoma Unity Center, a 501c3 nonprofit organization headquartered in San Bernardino, CA, that utilizes an African-centered framework and approach to educate, heal, and transform historically excluded communities by cultivating healthy families, organizing communities, and creating economic empowerment.
+Continuing a multigenerational lineage of service, struggle, and education, Dr. Bush founded his first independent Black Saturday school at age 22.
+He has since established numerous Black independent educational spaces, including the Genius Project, a summer STEM academy.
+For more than 20 years, he has developed and led rites-of-passage programs, working directly with hundreds of Black boys in their manhood development.
+He is co-founder of the Akoma Unity Center, a 501(c)(3) nonprofit headquartered in San Bernardino, California, which utilizes an African-centered framework to educate, heal, and transform historically excluded communities.

 RESEARCH